Best Vitamins for Teeth & Gums

 1. Vitamin A

-This may be one of the most beneficial vitamins for dental health!
+Vitamin A may be one of the most beneficial vitamins for dental health and strong teeth!
 There are a few different reasons for this.

 The enamel covering your teeth contains a protein called keratin, which needs vitamin A for its formation.
 Studies have shown that a deficiency of vitamin A may be connected to enamel hypoplasia (a developmental defect that results in thin enamel) and impaired tooth formation.